bengukalo/bengukalo/content/authors/admin/_index.md

 - Visitors

 ---
-I am a Clinical & Neuropsychologist who is a supporter of science communication.
-If you are lucky, you may find a post or two.
+I am a Clinical Psychologist & Neuropsychologist who is a supporter of science communication.
+I am hoping to be a visual neuroscientist one day.